Bush Stadium

 Owen J. Bush Stadium was a baseball stadium in Indianapolis, Indiana, United States.
 It was home to the Indianapolis Indians from 1931 to 1996.
 It was also home to a few Negro league teams, as well as a Continental Football League team, the Indianapolis Capitols, who won the league's final championship in 1969.

 History

-The stadium was built by Norm Perry, owner of the Indians, in 1931.
-He named it Perry Stadium as a memorial to his brother Jim, the former owner of the club who had died in plane crash a few years earlier.
-Construction was completed by Osborn Engineering, who also constructed Fenway Park and other steel-and-concrete ballparks of that era.
-The Indians played their first game in the ballpark on September 5, 1931.
+Construction

-It was renamed Victory Field on January 21, 1942, in response to the onset of World War II.
-The name was the winning entry of a fan contest held by the club's new owners.
-The day of its renaming, the Indianapolis News stated that the renaming was chosen "because of its timeliness with current affairs; its popularity among [contest] proposals; and its possibilities for elaborate public displays".
+Bush Stadium was commissioned by Norm Perry, owner of the Indianapolis Indians baseball club, in 1931.
+The facility was originally named Perry Stadium as a memorial to his brother Jim, the former owner of the club who had died in a plane crash during a solo flight from Schoen Field on the eastside of Indianapolis in 1929.
+The $350,000 stadium was designed by Osborn Engineering of Cleveland, Ohio, and built by the William P. Jungclaus Company of Indianapolis.
+The firm also built Yankee Stadium and constructed or renovated nearly 25 steel and concrete stadiums across America.